nmalyschkin/second-console/README.md

 ### multiple inputs and outputs

-So pratically multiple processes could share multiple remote consoles, where P1 and P2 both write to C1 and C2.
+So pratically multiple processes could share multiple remote consoles, where for example P1 and P2 both write to C1 and C2.
-This could come in handy when your running some network of workers and have a multiple reporting channels.
+This could come in handy when you're running some network of workers and have multiple reporting channels.

-Although this works you could encounter that some issues when two or more workers try to write big chunks on the same console.
+Although this works you could encounter that some issues when two or more workers try to write big outputs on the same console.
-Since the transmission is chunked and not properly orders on the remote console, this could result in merged messages.
+Since the transmission is chunked and not properly ordered on the remote console, this could result in overlapping messages.

 ## Use-cases